Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Analysis of LFP data from olfaction sequence memory study

 \subsection{Results and Discussion}

 We applied our proposed E-SSM method to this study.
-Figure~\ref{real_rho_evo} shows time series plots of modulus among all the three frequency bands as epochs evolve.
-In this plot, we could clearly identify the evolution of each individual module and a strong dependence in temporal space.
+Web Figure 8 (Supplementary File) shows time series plots of modulus (root magnitudes) corresponding to each of the three frequency bands as epochs evolve.
+In this plot, we could clearly identify the evolution of each individual module and a strong temporal dependence.
 Figure~\ref{real_AR_heatmap} displays the power of three latent source signals evolving during the period of experiment.
 We observe that the delta band captures the most power among all bands and is persistent across all phases.
-Gamma band power narrows down slightly towards the late phase.
-Alpha band attains its maximum power during the early phase and diminishes quickly in the middle stage and obtains more power in the end.
+The alpha band attains its maximum power during the early phase and diminishes quickly in the middle stage and obtains more power in the end.
 There appear to be discontinuities in the delta, alpha and gamma power across the entire experiment.
 One interpretation to these results from the E-SSM analysis is that these on-off patterns could be just random variation.
 Another is that these are actual resetting of neuronal responses.
 This phenomenon of phase resetting in neurons is also observed in many biological oscillators.
 In fact, it is believed that phase resetting plays a role in promoting neural synchrony in various brain pathways.
 In either case, it is imperative to be cautious about blindly assuming that the neuronal process behaves identically across epochs.
 Doing so could produce misleading results.